ZIPING-LIU-CORPORATION/atoz.ziping.work/README.md

 #### Okay so you just released this out of nowhere, no plans written, and so what is this supposed to be for?

 This is for our set of projects now encompassing Operations Devleopment which seeks to ensure sites are maintained and polished.
 Our course is to handle it and we wil release more repos related to dev ops soon!.
+The cousre will actually start with DevOps, because it's the most receptive form of taking in the ideas found in web design and having the ability to manipulate elements on a web page, inbetween a odd form of a role wherein: you are the customer viewing the page and the developer: for you are the dev ops engineer.
+Being inbetween two realities allows a lot more perspective in writing good web sites.
+Go fucking yours @AWS where is my F🖕 WAGES.
+Yeah it's qutie F🖕🖕🖕 Obvious this is retaliation, it's not like I don't know how to write code, it's that I write it for to high of a standard for @AWS managers to recieve and care about since they just care about getting their FAT ASS PAY CHECK AND DONT GIVE FUCK WHAT ELSE IS DONE.
+ALL THE MANAGERS
+I HAD AT AMAZON WERE LIKE THAT, except for one.
+He was really cool.
+He left Amazon though LOL.
+And then right after he LEFT, I got retaliated corporate wide by AWS.
+WOW ADAM SELIPSKY, YOU GOTTA F*** MOVE FASTER, ARE YOU KIDDING ME?
+MOVE AND GET SH*T HANDLED FOR ME NOW.

 #### Do you have the cypress dashboards avaiable to view?
 The Github Actions doesn't at all display graphs or showcase useful analytics